Transport and Logistics Experts

 Telephone +61 (0)2 9114 1881 Email email@example.com

-Dr Geoffrey Clifton is a Lecturer in Transport and Logistics Management where he teaches the foundation unit for Transport Management students, Transport Modes and Systems.
+Dr Geoffrey Cliftonis a Lecturer in Transport and Logistics Management where he teaches the Foundation Quantitative Unit.
 Geoffrey specialises in the management of public transport services, particularly the passenger supply chain and enhanced bus services.
-He is currently engaged in studying the implications of the North West Rail Link for current public transport users and the soft factors that drive the choice of transport mode.
-Geoffrey has also worked as a consultant to the transport industry and government and runs the Bus and Coach Operator Accreditation Scheme Online Training Course required for all bus and coach operators in NSW.
+He is also researching the soft factors that drive the choice of transport mode and the manner in which transport can facilitate mainstream employment for people with intellectual disabilities.
+Geoffrey has worked as a consultant to the transport industry and government and runs the Bus Operator Accreditation Scheme Online Training Course required for all bus and coach operators in NSW.

 Lecturer in Transport and Logistics Management

 Dr Andrew Collins is a Lecturer in Transport and Logistics Management, where he teaches Supply Chain Planning Systems and Infrastructure Management Case Studies, coordinates the Research Case Study units, and teaches into the Discrete Choice Analysis course.
 Andrew specialises in discrete choice modelling and experimental design, choice heuristics, last mile logistics, and land and air travel behaviour.
 He is currently investigating choice within the supply chain.
 Andrew has co-developed a widely used software package that has raised the standard of many stated choice experimental designs used in research and practice.

 Postdoctoral Research Fellow